 “We would like to speak with Ozymandias--your lord mythic.”

-The man began to nod, but then his head snapped to one side.
-She followed his gaze and her eyes went wide as something like a snake with an almost human face looked back from the roof of a nearby shop.
-Its huge, black eyes stared directly at her.
-The asphalt man pointed away and the snake creature immediately whipped through the air, out of view, countless other shapes that she hadn’t even noticed rushing away with it, from every rooftop.
+The man began to nod, but then his head snapped to the roof of a nearby shop . . . where something like a snake with a human face watched them with huge, black eyes.
+The asphalt man pointed away and the snake creature immediately whipped through the air and into the shadows, countless other shapes that she hadn’t even noticed rushing away with it, from every rooftop.
 It happened too quickly for her to get a good look at any of them, but she could swear one had countless, thin arms hanging from a winged body.